 Asian Studies.
-An Asian Studies certificate is offered through the Center for Asian Studies and enables students to apply Asian emphasis courses toward an undergraduate degree from any college at ASU.
+An Asian Studies certificate is offered through the Center for Asian Studies.

 Students must complete two years (20 semester hours) of an Asian language plus 30 additional hours of Asian-area studies courses selected from core Asian studies courses or courses with a significant focus on Asia chosen in consultation with the Center for Asian Studies advisor.
 Students whose native language is an Asian language or who have otherwise mastered an Asian language may elect to take four additional Asian studies courses in place of the elementary and intermediate language classes.
-Language requirements may be selected from Chinese, Japanese, Vietnamese, Indonesian, and Thai.
+Language requirements may be selected from Chinese, Indonesian, Japanese, Thai, and Vietnamese.

 An East Asian Studies certificate is also available.
-Students must complete two years (20 semester hours) of Chinese or Japanese plus 30 additional semester hours of East Asian area studies courses selected from the core East Asian curriculum or course with a significant focus on East Asia chosen in consultation with the Center for Asian Studies director.
+Students must complete two years (20 semester hours) of Chinese or Japanese plus 30 additional semester hours of East Asian area studies courses; these courses must be selected from the core East Asian curriculum or must be courses with a significant focus on East Asia chosen in consultation with the Center for Asian Studies director.
 Note that students whose native language is Chinese or Japanese or who have otherwise mastered these languages may elect to take four additional East Asian studies courses in place of the elementary and intermediate language courses.

-The center houses a comprehensive library and is involved in student and faculty exchange programs with several Asian universities as well as serving as a liaison with various Asian organizations.
+The center houses a comprehensive library and is involved in student and faculty exchange programs with several Asian universities as well as serving as a liaison with various Asian organizations

-A Southeast Asian Studies certificate program is also available (see Southeast Asian Studies).
 For more information, contact the Center for Asian Studies, WHALL 109, 602/965-7184.

 Health Physics.
-The curriculum of health physics involves work in the College of Liberal Arts and Sciences and the College of Engineering and Applied Sciences.
+The curriculum of health physics involves work in CLAS and the College of Engineering and Applied Sciences.
 The purpose of the concentration is to serve undergraduate students who wish to prepare themselves for careers in health physics.
 To qualify for professional status, a health physicist needs a B.S. degree in one of the physical or life sciences and a group of specialized courses in physics, mathematics, chemistry, engineering, and biology or zoology.

 A Certificate of Concentration in Health Physics is awarded for the successful completion of a B.S. degree in a physical or life science that follows a prescribed program.
-Inquiries about the program should be addressed to the Pre-Health Professions Office, 602/ 965-2365, where academic advisement is available.
+Inquiries about the program should be addressed to the Pre-Health Professions Office, MCL 110B, 602/965-2365, where academic advising is available.